As of February 4th, 2021, Mr. Raul Llanos was the Keynote Speaker of our meeting and talked about Complexity.

 A visual tool to better understand these features of complex systems is the image of an oven with its dials was summoned to mind:

-If we turn the diversity dial to (0) it means that every entity is the same- if we turn it all the way to F it means that every entity is different – same is for interacting (connectedness) – at 0 nobody is connected – at F everyone is connected to everybody else.
-And the same is for interdependent and adapting.
-The same reasoning applies for turning to the right or F. If this is the case then everyone is diverse, connected , interdependent and adapting .
+If we turn the diversity dial to (0) it means that every entity is the same- if we turn it all the way to F it means that every entity is different – same is for interacting (connectedness) – at 0 nobodies is connected – at F everyone is connected to everybody else.
+And the same is for interdependence and adapting.
+The same reasoning applies for turning to the right or F. If this is the case then everyone is diverse, connected, interdependent and adapting.

 Complexity exists only in the IN-BETWEEN stages from 0 to F. The state between “nothing happening” and too much happening”